Curbside Recycling Pickup Information

 Single Stream Guidelines

 All of the items listed below may be mixed together and must be placed in plastic or metal containers no larger than 32 gallons in size with serviceable handles and holes drilled in the bottom for drainage.
 The combined weight must not exceed 50 lbs.
-You may use as many cans as necessary to accomodate your needs.
+You may use as many cans as necessary to accommodate your needs.

 Glass & Plastic Bottles, Jars and Cans